TNA Wrestling Impact!: Gameplay

-The game makes use of the touch screen of iOS and Android devices by providing a virtual control pad for movement and three buttons for grapples, attacks and other in-ring actions.
-The actions available to the player are determined by the current in-ring situation - for example, pressing the attack button near a downed wrestler may result in a stomp to the opponent's closest body part.
-The game also features an option allowing players to create an original wrestler.
+The game made use of the touch screen of iOS and Android devices by providing a virtual control pad for movement and three buttons for grapples, attacks and other in-ring actions.
+The actions that were available to the player were determined by the current in-ring situation - for example, pressing the attack button near a downed wrestler resulted in a stomp to the opponent's closest body part.
+The game also featured an option that allowed players to create an original wrestler.

-Players can enter career mode to contend for one of three TNA titles: the TNA World Heavyweight Championship, the TNA X Division Championship or the TNA World Tag Team Championship.
-Match types include cage matches and submission matches.
+Players could enter career mode to contend for one of three TNA titles: the TNA World Heavyweight Championship, the TNA X Division Championship or the TNA World Tag Team Championship.
+Match types included cage matches and submission matches.

 Reception

 The iOS version received "mixed" reviews according to the review aggregation website Metacritic.
-Harry Slater of Pocket Gamer criticized the pace as well as the repetitiveness of the game.
-However, he described the game as fun and as a good representation of pro wrestling as a whole.
+Harry Slater of Pocket Gamer criticized the pace as well as the repetitiveness of the game, but described the game as fun and as a good representation of pro wrestling as a whole.